How Playing More Can Make You More Successful

 - Accessible (I practiced a lot online and met other learners).

 In my life, the moments when I have stopped playing, I have stopped learning.
 And when there’s no learning, there’s no sense of progress.
 Why don’t we engage in learning more often?
 Because we often fail to approach learning with an open and positive attitude.
 We’re more likely to give up if we have unreasonable expectations of how we should appear smart, quick, and certain.
 Thus, we become risk averse and fail to move along our learning curve.
 On the other hand, what do you think would happen if you allowed yourself to have more fun?
-When it comes to learning—play—is the glue that makes it all happen.
+When it comes to learning—play is the glue that makes it all happen.
 Here’s how to do it:

 Play to start

 To begin a new challenge, usually what you do is try to control everything.
 You don’t want to make mistakes, because it’s painful.
 You don’t want to take risks, because you might lose.
-You don’t want to work hard, because you might not appear smart.
+And you don’t want to work hard, because you might not appear smart.
 Instead, you need to let go of these expectations.
 To the degree that you let go of your initial assumptions and attachment to outcomes, you’ll be able to grasp any new challenge.
 Begin by shifting your focus to what feels good to you:

 - Why is learning this so desirable to me?

 - How good will I feel being able to apply this?

 - How can I reward myself for starting?

 Find a way in which you can start by being more playful.
 Halloween made my whole chess approach fun.
 Play and you will start!
 When you play you let go, and you allow yourself to enjoy the process.
 When you play it’s easier to be present, to express yourself, to make mistakes, and learn from them.

 Playing to stick means you commit to doing it over and over again.
 And why would you do that?
 Well—why would you repeat a vacation?
 Or repeat your favorite song, or your favorite food?
 Because it makes you feel good.
 Repetition feels good.
 Repetition is the mother of difficult learning.